couchbase/kv_engine/engines/ep/docs/protocol/set_with_meta.md

-## Set With Meta (setwithmeta) v4.6
+## Set With Meta (setwithmeta) and Add With Meta (addwithmeta) v4.6

-The set with meta command is used to set data and metadata for a key.
+The `SetWithMeta` and `AddWithMeta` commands are used to set data and metadata for a key.
 The minimum meta data passed is CAS, revision sequence number, flags and expiration.
 The command can also include an extended meta data section which allows for many more fields to be specified.

+`SetWithMeta` and `AddWithMeta` are identical in operation apart from the fact that `AddWithMeta` operates with _Add_ aka Insert semantics - if a document with the specified key already exists then the request fails (with `PROTOCOL_BINARY_RESPONSE_KEY_EEXISTS`.

 ### Conflict Resolution